 A little background: Tower Hill Insurance started in 1972 and serves more than 1.7 million customers.
 This company is also known as the Omega Insurance Company and maintains a 5.96 percent market share of the Florida homeowners insurance market.
 The company sells insurance through some 850 independent insurance agencies in the state.

-According toTower Hill Insurance's 103 reviews on Clearsurance, the customer experience is pretty polarized.
+According toTower Hill Insurance’s 103 reviews on Clearsurance, the customer experience is pretty polarized.
 More than 43 percent offer a five-star rating, 20 percent say their experience was fine, but nearly 36 percent offer fair and poor ratings.
-The negative reviews cite paying for policies for years and having their claim denied.
+The negative reviews cite paying for policies for years and having claims denied.

 While no insurance company can expect 100 percent positive reviews all the time, review history gives a sense of what the company does well and where it falters.
 Insurance companies invariably have to deny claims at some point in time and disgruntled customers will complain.
 That’s natural – but course correcting is important.

 We work hard to provide the best possible experience and to address issues as soon as they come up.
 Our customer reviews tend to be overwhelmingly positive, with policyholders citing our professionalism and no-pressure sales approach when providing quotes.
 While we’re a younger company than Tower Hill, we has nearly five times the reviews, the majority of which are positive.